Is This 18×10 Shed The One For Your Garden? Bespoke Options

 Before you go out into your garden, you should always stretch out.
 Even if your goal isn’t to work out and get exercise, it’s still a good idea.
 Often gardeners spend long periods of time hunched over or bent over.
 This can be bad for your back.
 So not only should you stretch out before hand, but you should always take frequent breaks if you’re spending long amounts of time in these positions.

 Weeding and pruning are some of the best workouts a gardener can get.
 With the constant crouching and standing, the legs get a great workout.
 If your weeds are particularly resistant, your arms will become particularly toned just from the effort required to remove them from the ground.
-If you plan on taking the whole workout think very seriously outside rather than in your 18 x10 shed, you should always be switching arms and positions to spread out the work between different areas of your body.
+If you plan on taking the whole workout think very seriously outside rather than in your 18 x10 shed or workshop, you should always be switching arms and positions to spread out the work between different areas of your body.

 One of the most obvious ways to get exercise is in the transporting and lifting of bags and pots.
 Between the nursery and your 18×10 shed (or whatever size shed your have), you will have to move the bags multiple times (to the checkout, to your car, to your garden, and then spreading them out accordingly).
 As long as you remember to lift with your legs and not your back, transporting bags and pots can give you a fairly big workout, even though you probably don?t make those purchases very often.